jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-onprem-new-vpc/README.md

 - **pri_hostnum**

-Number to be usde for private ubuntu instance private ip host part.
+Number to be used for private ubuntu instance private ip host part.

 - **termination_protection**